DexCom, Inc.: Dexcom Showcases Leadership in AID and Power of Dexcom CGM in Type 2 Diabetes With New Data at ATTD

 Driving access to best-in-class CGM technology

 Dexcom has continued to drive access to its pioneering real-time CGM technology,launching its best-in-class G7 sensor in 16 new markets since ATTD 2023.
-The company's latest sensor, Dexcom ONE+, which was built based on user and HCP feedback and is designed to be easy to use for anyone living with diabetes, has also launched in eight markets within one month of first becoming available.
+The company's latest sensor, Dexcom ONE+, which was built based on user and HCP feedback and is designed to be easy to use for anyone living with diabetes, also recently launched in four European markets.

 Delivering exceptional end-user experiences with direct connectivity to Apple Watch

-Showing a commitment to not only expanding access to life-changing CGM but also to improving the experience for those already using Dexcom CGM, Dexcom announced that 'direct to Apple Watch' functionality for Apple Watch will have a phased launch available to all G7 iOS users everywhere by the end of the second quarter of this year.
+Showing a commitment to not only expanding access to life-changing CGM but also to improving the experience for those already using Dexcom CGM, Dexcom announced that 'direct to Apple Watch' functionality for Apple Watch will begin a phased launch available to all G7 iOS users in the second quarter of this year.
 The announcement means that Dexcom G7 will soon be the only CGM system that can connect directly to Apple Watch without always needing to carry an iPhone.
 People choosing Dexcom G7 to help manage their diabetes will have access to 'direct to Apple Watch' as soon as it launches in their country.

 Unparalleled AID abilities